OpenEvalProject/evals/manuscripts/elife-58914/v2/manuscript.md

 Genomic inflation factor (λ) was 1.2 and calculated as the ratio of the median test statistic from the GWAS relative to the expected median test statistic under a null model (Figure 1—figure supplement 5).
 To distinguish between an inflated λ due to population stratification or polygenic inheritance of the trait, the intercept of an LD score regression line was determined to be 1.03 indicating the observed inflation could be attributed to polygenicity rather than uncontrolled population stratification.
 LD score regression was performed and intercept was calculated with LDSC software (Bulik-Sullivan et al., 2015) using 1000 Genomes Europeans phase three data as the LD reference panel (Abecasis et al., 2012).

-## Definition of health-related UK Biobank outcomes
+### Definition of health-related UK Biobank outcomes

 For MR analyses, 22 health outcomes were selected a priori based on relevance with known or suspected effects of testosterone treatment and categorized based on expected beneficial or adverse effects from RCT data.
 Outcomes with expected beneficial effects were fractures at any site, heel BMD, body fat percentage, body fat-free percentage, dementia, depression, handgrip strength, and physical activity level measured by wrist-worn accelerometer.
 Outcomes with potential adverse effects were stroke, androgenic alopecia, benign prostate hyperplasia (BPH), blood pressure, glucose, hematocrit percentage, hemoglobin A1c, heart failure, prostate cancer, MI, type 2 diabetes (T2D), and venous thromboembolism.
 Depression was coded using a ‘broad’ definition as previously described, which included self-reported depressive symptoms with associated impairment, or having sought help for ‘nerves, anxiety, tensions or depression’ (Howard et al., 2018).
 Androgenic alopecia was defined based on participants’ responses to the question, ‘Which of the following best describes your hair/balding pattern?’ (field ID 2395).
 Available options were four pictures of hair patterns (Supplementary file 1 – Figure 1).
 Individuals with pattern 3 or four were cases, pattern 1 and 2 were controls, and ‘do not know’ or ‘prefer not to answer’ responses were excluded.
 Physical activity was assessed using the overall acceleration average from wrist-worn accelerometer devices over the course of approximately 7 days.
 Following UK Biobank recommendations, individuals were excluded from the analysis based on poorly calibrated data (field ID: 90016) or having worn the device for insufficient time to get a stable measure of physical activity (field ID: 90015) (Doherty et al., 2017).
 Blood pressure measures were coded as the average of two automated measurements of blood pressure taken a few moments apart by a registered nurse using an Omron 705 IT electronic blood pressure monitor.
 Body fat percentage and whole body fat-free mass were estimated based on impedance measurements from a Tanita BC418MA body composition analyser.
 Heel BMD was estimated as a T-score based on quantitative ultrasound index through the calcaneus relative to that expected in someone of the same sex.
 Handgrip strength was calculated as the average of right and left hands measured using a Jamar J00105 hydraulic hand dynamometer. hemoglobin A1C was measured using high performance liquid chromatography analysis on a Bio-Rad VARIANT II Turbo.
 Glucose was measured using hexokinase analysis on a Beckman Coulter AU5800.
-Hematocrit percentage was measured using a Coulter LH750 and calculated as the relative volume of packed erythrocytes to whole blood, computed by the formula: redbloodcells∗meancorpuscularvolume10.
+Hematocrit percentage was measured using a Coulter LH750 and calculated as the relative volume of packed erythrocytes to whole blood, computed by the formula: $\frac{redbloodcells∗meancorpuscularvolume}{10}$.
 Detailed descriptions of all 22 outcomes are shown in Supplementary file 1 – Table 11.

 For hypothesis-free GRS analyses, we included 24 blood biomarkers measured at recruitment and 415 diseases derived from linked electronic medical records (Supplementary file 1 - Table 12; Brion et al., 2013; Denny et al., 2013; Wu et al., 2019).
 Disease outcomes were defined using the previously published ‘PheCode’ scheme to aggregate ICD-10 codes from hospital episodes (field ID 41270), death registry (field ID 40001 and 40002), and cancer registry (field ID 40006) records (Denny et al., 2013; Wu et al., 2019).
 Given the small number of cases for many disease outcomes, any outcomes with detectable odds ratios less than 0.5 or greater than 2 per 0.1 nmol/L at 80% power were excluded (ncases < 871) based on approximate changes in response to testosterone supplementation (Bhasin et al., 2018b; Brion et al., 2013; Traustadóttir et al., 2018).
 After these exclusions, there were 415 diseases that remained for subsequent analyses in this study.
 Furthermore, all blood biomarkers measured by the UK Biobank at recruitment were included except estradiol and rheumatoid factor, which were complicated by majority missing values below the limit of detection of the assay (nbiomarkers = 24).
 Detailed descriptions of all 439 outcomes (415 diseases and 24 biomarkers) are shown in Supplementary file 1 – Table 12.

-## Mendelian randomization analysis
+### Mendelian randomization analysis

 In a subset of unrelated males with White British ancestry, the association of all independent genetic variants associated with CFT were determined for each of the 22 a priori outcomes using additive genetic models in BGENIE v1.2 and adjusted for the same covariates as the model for CFT (Bycroft et al., 2017).
 For each of the 22 outcomes, one-sample MR analysis was used to combine the effect of each independent genetic variant on CFT with its effect on the outcome using the inverse variance-weighted (IVW) method (Burgess et al., 2016).
 Effect estimates were reported per 0.1 nmol/L increase in CFT levels based on approximate changes in response to testosterone treatment (Bhasin et al., 2018b).
 For dichotomous outcomes, odds ratios were approximated as previously described (Adams et al., 2018) by converting linear effect estimates from BGENIE to log-odds scale using:

-log⁡OR= k(1-k), where k is the proportion of cases for the given outcome.
+$log⁡OR=\frac{}{k(1-k)}$, where k is the proportion of cases for the given outcome.

 Given the polygenic nature of testosterone and potential for pleiotropy, for outcomes with statistically significant effects using the IVW method, standard sensitivity analyses were conducted to correct for pleiotropic effects, such as MR-Egger, MR-RAPS, and MR-PRESSO (Bowden et al., 2015; Verbanck et al., 2018).
 To investigate and correct for directional pleiotropy on each outcome, we performed Egger regression.
 For outcomes with y-intercept of the regression line significantly different from 0 (p<0.05), there was evidence of directional pleiotropy and the causal estimate from MR Egger was reported to attempt to control for pleiotropic effects (Bowden et al., 2015).
 As a sensitivity analysis robust to idiosyncratic pleiotropy and weak instrument bias, MR-RAPS (Robust Adjusted Profile Score) was conducted using overdispersion and Tukey’s loss function (Zhao et al., 2018).
 To detect and correct for potential bias from invalid variants with pleiotropic effects, we performed the MR-PRESSO (Mendelian Randomization Pleiotropy RESidual Sum and Outlier) test with 10,000 simulations (Verbanck et al., 2018).
 The global test p-value evaluated whether there was any overall horizontal pleiotropy among all genetic variants.
 For outcomes with significant p-values (p<0.05), outlying genetic variants with predicted pleiotropic effects were removed and MR analysis repeated to correct for horizontal pleiotropy.
 The distortion test evaluated whether removal of the pleiotropic variants resulted in a significantly different causal estimate (p<0.05).
 Leave-one-out analysis was performed such that the IVW MR analysis was repeated after each genetic variant was excluded to identify effects on an outcome that are driven by a single outlying genetic variant.
 Furthermore, the set of genetic variants used in MR analysis were assessed for ‘weak instrument bias’, which can result in biased estimates if genetic variants don’t explain enough variance in exposure (e.g., CFT) levels (Pierce et al., 2011).
 Lastly, as a sensitivity analysis, all MR and GRS analyses were repeated using genetic variants associated with total testosterone.
 Finally, for significant outcomes, we compared estimated effect sizes from this MR study with reported effect sizes from random controlled trials of testosterone therapy, where possible, in Figure 3 (Cui et al., 2014; Fernández-Balsells et al., 2010; Ng Tang Fui et al., 2016; Zhang et al., 2020).

 In consideration of ‘weak instrument bias’, the F-statistic was 66 for the genetic variants associated with CFT, which was considered a strong instrument based on the recommended threshold of greater than 10 (Davies et al., 2018).
 MR-PRESSO was performed using the MR-PRESSO package and all other MR analyses were implemented using the TwoSampleMR package (Hemani et al., 2018; Verbanck et al., 2018) (RRID:SCR_019010).

-## Genetic risk score analysis
+### Genetic risk score analysis

 A genetically-predicted value of CFT was determined for each individual by constructing weighted GRS in the unrelated White British subset of UK Biobank males (n = 157,252).
 Weighted GRS were calculated by multiplying the effect of each CFT-associated genetic variant by the number of effect-corresponding alleles and summing this value for each individual.
 The GRS was tested for association with outcomes using logistic or linear regression models for case-control or quantitative outcomes, respectively, and adjusted for the same covariates as the GWAS for CFT.
 Effect estimates were reported per 0.1 nmol/L increase in CFT levels based on approximate changes in response to testosterone treatment (Bhasin et al., 2018b).
 As sensitivity analyses, we repeated GRS analyses after excluding males that self-reported taking blood pressure (n = 38,676) or cholesterol medication (n = 35,737) at recruitment based on field ID 6177.

-## Genetic determinants and effects of total testosterone in males
+### Genetic determinants and effects of total testosterone in males

 As a set of sensitivity checks, we repeated all GWAS, MR, and GRS analyses using total testosterone.
 In the White British subset of the UK Biobank, there were 175,421 males with total testosterone measured with an average 11.9 nmol/L (Figure 1—figure supplement 6).
 In this population, a genome-wide association study was conducted for total testosterone as described herein for CFT.
 After removing genetic variants associated with natural-log-transformed SHBG and LD pruning for independent SNPs (r2 <0.01), there were 52 independent genetic variants associated (p<5×10−8) with total testosterone in males from the UK Biobank (Supplementary file 1 – Table 8).